-Since the increasingly evolving situation around COVID-19, the RAIC’s Programs Office has worked diligently to transition all Continuing Education events and offerings from now until June 30, 2020 to digital platforms.
+Since the increasingly evolving situation around COVID-19, the RAIC’s Programs Office has worked diligently to transition all Continuing Education events and offerings from now until further notice to digital platforms.

 The RAIC is committed to working through these challenging times and supporting the community as best possible.
 We will continue to advocate for architects and the profession as rebuilding and restructuring begin.
 We are also working to enable solutions in response to the themes expressed by you.

-The full impact of COVID-19 on the architecture profession is unknown, and no one can say what the future holds.
+Right now, the full impact of COVID-19 on the architecture profession is unknown, and no one can say what the future holds.
 But by planning, responding promptly, making the right immediate decisions, and thinking long-term, you and your firm will be better prepared for whatever comes next.
 This is the time to protect your financial position and make financial management a priority.
-Presented by Basima Roshan, CPA, MBA.

-In response to member practice-related queries during the COVID-19 pandemic, the RAIC has brought together a panel to answer frequently asked questions.
-Moderated by Past-President, Michael J. Cox, this webinar features panellists Louis-Pierre Grégoire (Partner, Gowling WLG), Craig J. Stehr (Partner, Gowling WLG) and Don Ardiel, MRAIC, Director of Practice Support, RAIC).
+In response to member practice-related queries during the COVID-19 pandemic, the RAIC brought together a panel to answer the most frequently asked questions.
+Moderated by Past President, Michael J. Cox, this webinar features panelists Louis-Pierre Grégoire (Partner, Gowling WLG), Craig J. Stehr (Partner, Gowling WLG) and Don Ardiel, MRAIC, Director of Practice Support, RAIC).

 On March 18, 2020, Prime Minister Trudeau announced what Canada’s COVID-19 Economic Response Plan would look like.
 Up to $82 billion to help mitigate the impact of COVID-19 on individuals and businesses in Canada.
 This amounts to $27 billion in direct support for businesses and individuals—and an additional $55 billion in tax deferrals for Canadian households and businesses.
 In response, the RAIC began a letter writing campaign—with notes on March 18, 24, 31, April 7 and 14, for the architectural sector to be supported during this time and have access to this fund.